Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Your budget is very tight

-→ Senville offers good value for money in its entry-level range.
-Accept the compromises on efficiency and warranty.
-You must still have it installed by a professional to obtain the warranty.
+→ Senville offers good value for an entry-level.
+Accept compromises on efficiency and warranty.
+You still need to have it installed by a professional to get the warranty.

 You mainly want air conditioning